briangonzalez/jquery.adaptive-backgrounds.js/README.md

 Caveats
 --------------
-This plugin utlizes the `<canvas>` element and the `ImageData` object, and due to cross-site security limitations, the script will silently fail if one tries to extract the colors from an image not hosted on the current domain.
+This plugin utlizes the `<canvas>` element and the `ImageData` object, and due to cross-site security limitations, the script will fail if one tries to extract the colors from an image not hosted on the current domain, *unless* the image allows for [Cross Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 This plugin is built on top of a script called [RGBaster](https://github.com/briangonzalez/rgbaster.js).

 Author
 -------